-When you get your national CDA certification, you have learned ways to become a more effective teacher.
-Part of this knowledge includes learning how to create a safe environment for your children.
-A safe environment assures parents they can trust you, and most importantly, it helps to prevent injuries.
-Keep the tips below in mind when creating or redesigning your classroom’s environment.
+Through online CDA Training or an Annual Subscription, you learn how to become an effective teacher and leader.
+Part of this training includes learning how to create a safe learning environment.
+A safe classroom assures families that they can trust you.
+Most importantly, it helps to prevent injuries and keep chidlren safe.
+Keep the tips below in mind when creating or redesigning your classroom.

-At ProSolutions Training, we have put together an indoor safety checklist you can use before welcoming students into your classroom.
+At ProSolutions Training, we have put together an indoor safety checklist.
+You can use this list before welcoming students into your classroom.
 This list includes the following steps:

-- Check for loose wood.
-If you have wooden items, make sure the surface is smooth and there is no risk of splinters.
+Check for loose wood.
+If you have wooden items, make sure the surface is smooth.
+Double check that there is no risk of splinters.

-- Check throughout your room, especially on the floor where items have been hung, to make sure there aren’t any fallen or visible tacks or nails sticking out that could potentially hurt children.
+Child proofing.
+Check throughout your room, especially on the floor or where items have been hung, to make sure there aren’t any fallen or visible tacks or nails sticking out that could potentially hurt children.

-As you earn your national CDA certification, be sure to check out the following courses on safety in the child care setting:
+As you earn your CDA certification or take courses in your Subscription, be sure to check out the following courses on safety in the child care setting:

 Essentials of Indoor Safety — This two-hour course goes over all the essentials needed to create a safe classroom environment.
 These include common indoor hazards, as well as different codes and regulations you should know before starting your career as an educator.